SimonLim03/Analysis-of-Company-Performance-SQL-/README.md

 # Analysis-of-Company-Performance-SQL-

-### This project has been performed based on a Postgres database
+### This project has been conducted based on a Postgres database

 <p>